 Maya Moskvych warms up before going to the shooting range.
 Photo: Oleksandr Khomenko / hromadske

 The veteran herself has not shot for two years.
-She couldn't even pick up someone else's bow – every time she touched it, she could barely hold back her tears.
-The girl could not believe that despite the gold medal she still did not have her own equipment.
-Only recently did deputies raise money and buy a bow for Maya.
+She couldn't even pick up someone else's bow—every time she touched it, she could barely hold back her tears.
+Maya could not believe that despite the gold medal, she still did not have her own equipment.
+Only recently did the deputies in a local council raise money and buy a bow for Maya.

-"Archery gives my life meaning, and it is especially necessary after the frontline – to have something that you continue to do.
-I went to the frontline with the idea that the enemy should be stopped.
-When I couldn't keep doing it, it was important to find a new meaning," says Maya.
+"Archery gives my life meaning," Maya says, "and it is especially important after the front line—to have something that you continue to do.
+I went to the front line with the idea that the enemy should be stopped.
+When I couldn't keep doing it, it was important to find a new purpose."

-At first, she was refused a military position because she was a woman.
-So Maya became a clerk in the battalion named after General Kulchytskyi.
+At first, she was denied a military position because she was a woman.
+So Maya became a clerk in the battalion named after General Kulchytsky.
 Later, for "valiant service" she was promoted to a gunner.

 Maya Moskvych at the frontline.
 Photo provided to hromadske

-What Maya saw at the frontline did not match her ideas.
+What Maya saw at the front line did not match her expectations.

 Maya Moskvych (center) together with her comrades-in-arms on the front line.
 Photo provided to hromadske

-For a long time, the fighter did not feel danger even under shelling.
-It was only in 2015, when she went on a rotation and was on-station with her buddy at night, that she understood what the frontline was.
+For a long time, the fighter did not feel danger, even under shelling.
+It was only in 2015—when she went on a rotation and was on station with her fellow soldiers at night—that she understood what the front line was.

-And a year later she left the service.
-During this time, the fighter had six rotations.
-She fought and believed that she would return only when she defeated the enemy, when the military would set up Ukrainian flags in all the occupied territories.
+And a year later, she left the service.
+During this time, the fighter had had six rotations.
+She fought and believed that she would return only when she defeated the enemy, when the military would raise Ukrainian flags in all of the occupied territories.

 The start of the race in memory of the fallen soldiers in the center of Lutsk.
 Similar races took place throughout Ukraine on August 28, the anniversary of the Ilovaisk tragedy.
 Photo: Oleksandr Khomenko / hromadske